resbaz/workshop_data_management/README.md

 ## Workshop Data Management

+The Django application that makes up this project is found in wdm.

+### Repository structure

+The `production` branch the one that is "live", while we do our development on the `master` branch.

+### Importing data

+There is a script for importing workshop participants in wdm/utils.
+It takes an Eventbrite csv dump of a workshop and a workshop id number as arguments.

+### UniMelb institutions

+The following are useful notes about the institutions at the University of Melbourne:
+* In 2015, the departments of Zoology, Botany and Genetics merged to become the School of BioSciences
+* The Walter and Eliza Hall Institute of Medical Research (WEHI) offer undergraduate, Honours and PhD places as the Department of Medical Biology in the Faculty of Medicine, Dentistry and Health Sciences

+### Tutorial (status: on hold/deprecated for the moment)

 This project is a combination of practical and educational - we are creating a small web based database application for the management of the Research Platforms workshops, to provide some broad stroke analysis of those workshops,